Tracer (Overwatch): Comics

-Merchandising
+Merchandising and promotion

 Tracer has appeared in Overwatch merchandising.
 In 2017, Japanese manufacturer Good Smile Company partnered with Blizzard to release Overwatch action figures in their Nendoroid and Figma lines, which included figures of Tracer.
 In 2018, Lego announced an Overwatch set featuring Tracer.

+In October 2022, Blizzard and McDonald's entered a promotional partnership, which packaged Tracer's "Lightning" skin for a limited-time with certain combo meal orders.
+Customers were granted the skin for use in Overwatch 2.

 Reception

 Tracer is often cited as the "poster girl" for the Overwatch franchise, with many publications referring to her as the original game's mascot or noting that she essentially fills that role.
-The magazine Hardcore Gamer described her as "Overwatch's single most iconic character".
-Kotakus Kirk Hamilton concurred, writing that she is "easily the most iconic Overwatch hero", and calling her his favorite character.
-In 2016, Glixel staff ranked Tracer as fifth-most iconic video game character of the 21st century.
+Similarly, video game media writers have described her as one of, if not the most "iconic" character in the franchise, with some including her among the best or most iconic video game characters in general.
 The Daily Dot's Joseph Knoop ranked her as the second-best Overwatch character, writing "Tracer is at many times the heart and soul of Overwatch's unerring optimism" and calling her the "indisputable face" of the franchise.
-Polygon included her as one of the 70 best video game characters of the 2010s with the publication's Nicole Carpenter writing, "Not only is she the cover woman of a competitive shooter, but she's a gay woman — and that's been important for a lot of fans who may not have otherwise seen queer characters in blockbuster video games."
-In 2021, PC Gamer ranked Tracer as 15th of "the 50 most iconic characters in PC gaming," stating that "Tracer has been a favourite among the Overwatch community since the game's launch, and her popularity hasn't waned in the slightest as the game's character roster has expanded."
+Writing for Polygon in 2019, Nicole Carpenter called Tracer one of the best video game characters of the decade, stating, "not only is she the cover woman of a competitive shooter, but she's a gay woman — and that's been important for a lot of fans who may not have otherwise seen queer characters in blockbuster video games."

-Before the game's official release, VentureBeat wrote, "if you've paid any attention to the early fan culture for Overwatch, you've likely noticed that Tracer seems especially popular".
+Jeff Grubb of VentureBeat noted that Tracer seemed "especially popular" within the game's early fan culture.
+Having gained a following among players even prior to Overwatch's official release, Tracer has appeared in much fan art and cosplay.
 Kotaku's Nathan Grayson described her as "peppy and fun, but also courageous and badass", adding that, "In creating their own works involving Tracer, fans have turned those characteristics up to 11.
 Some depict her as childlike, naive and carefree.
 She can even be kind of a doof, a punchline."
 Kotaku noted that Japanese gamers received Overwatch positively, finding the characters of Tracer and Mei especially cute.
+In 2021, PC Gamer noted that Tracer's popularity amongst fans hadn't "waned in the slightest" through the expansion of the game's character roster.
 Tracer's popularity had unintended consequences; Overwatch-related searches increased by 817% on Pornhub after the game's open beta went live, making "Overwatch Tracer" the top search term related to the game.
 Discontent with this fan-generated porn, Blizzard made efforts to have it removed.
 Nonetheless, Tracer porn remained popular after the game's release, as she was the third-most-searched video game character on Pornhub in 2017, after fellow Overwatch characters D.Va and Mercy.